uhd-urz/elAPI/README.md

 - Root directory: `/etc/elapi.yml`

 elAPI supports configuration overloading.
-I.e., a keyword set in root configuration file `/etc/elapi.yml` can be overriden by setting a different value in user configuration file `$HOME/.config/elapi.yml`.
+I.e., a keyword set in root configuration file `/etc/elapi.yml` can be overridden by setting a different value in user configuration file `$HOME/.config/elapi.yml`.
 In terms of precedence, configuration file present in the currently active directory has the highest priority, and configuration in root directory has the lowest.

 The following parameters are currently configurable, with `host` and `api_token` being the required fields.
-For testing purposes it would be safe to store everything in the user configuration file.
+For testing purposes it would be safe to store everything in `$HOME/.config/elapi.yml`.

 ```yaml
 # elAPI configuration